, Vahid Khosravi2, Mohammad Ali Tajik Ghanbari1, Shahram Naimi3

 Extended Abstract

-Introduction and Objective: Rice is considered one of the strategic crops that plays an important role in providing food security to more than 50% of the world's population, especially in Asia.
-Blast caused by Pyricolaria oryzae, one of the most important diseases of rice, poses a serious threat to rice cultivation every year.
-Induction of resistance in rice via biotic and abiotic factors, including phosphite, as one of the safe and modern management tools, has been used globally as an environmentally friendly alternative, and this method activates the defense mechanism in plants and increases its ability to respond to pathogen invasion.
-Therefore, in this study, the effect of potassium phosphite on the expression changes of several defense genes including PAL, LOX, NPR1, PR1 and PR5 at the transcriptional level was evaluated in response to the resistance of Hashemi rice cultivar againt blast disease agent.
+Background: Rice is considered one of the strategic crops that plays an important role in providing food security to more than 50% of the world's population, especially in Asia.
+Blast caused by Pyricularia oryzae, one of the most important diseases of rice, poses a serious threat to rice cultivation every year.
+Induction of resistance in rice via biotic and abiotic factors, including phosphite, as one of the safe and modern management tools, has been used globally as an environmentally friendly alternative, and this method activates the defense mechanism in plants and increases their ability to respond to pathogen invasion.
+In this study, therefore, the effect of potassium phosphite on the expression changes of several defense genes, including PAL, LOX, NPR1, PR1, and PR5 at the transcriptional level, was evaluated in response to the resistance of the Hashemi rice cultivar against the blast disease agent.

-Material and Methods: The Split-time experiment in a completely randomized design was used in this research with three in vivo.
-After planting the same seedlings in pots, potassium phosphite at a concentration of two grams per liter was used for foliar spraying of 4-5 leaf seedlings, and sterile distilled water was used for the control treatment.
-After two days, the spore suspension of P. oryzae at a concentration of 5×105 spores per ml with 0.05% Tween 20 was used to inoculate all plants.
-Leaf tissue sampling of treated and control seedlings was performed at four times: zero (before fungal inoculation), 48, 96, and 144 hours after pathogen inoculation, respectively.
+Methods: The Split-time experiment in a completely randomized design with three replications was used in this research.
+After planting the same seedlings in pots, potassium phosphite at a concentration of 2 g/L was used for the foliar spraying of 4-5-leaf seedlings, and sterile distilled water was used for the control treatment.
+After 2 days, the spore suspension of P. oryzae at a concentration of 5 × 105 spores per ml with 0.05% Tween 20 was used to inoculate all plants.
+Leaf tissues of treated and control seedlings were sampled at four times: zero (before fungal inoculation), 48, 96, and 144 hours after pathogen inoculation, respectively.
 The severity of blast disease was recorded 10 days after inoculation.
-In order to investigate the changes in the expression of defense genes, after extracting RNA from the samples and making cDNA, Quantitative real-time PCR was used and the Ubiquitin gene was considered as the housekeeping gene.
-The statistical analysis and the average comparison using Duncan test at a probability level of 0.01% were done using SAS 9.1 software, and graphs were drawn by Excel 2010 software.
+After extracting RNA from the samples and making cDNA, quantitative real-time PCR was used to investigate changes in the expression of defense genes, and the Ubiquitin gene was considered the housekeeping gene.
+The statistical analysis and the average comparison using Duncan’s test at a probability level of 0.01% were done using SAS 9.1 software.
+Graphs were drawn with Excel 2010 software.

 | Rights and permissions | |